 From CRM to CEP, the birth

-To deliver a fluid and relevant experience to each customer requires a lot of joined-up thinking, coordination and in-context responsiveness.
+To deliver a fluid and relevant experience to each customer requires a lot of joined-up thinking, coordination, and in-context responsiveness.
 CRM systems of old are not up to it.
 They are systems of record capturing transactional and demographic data and often operated in departmental and channel silos.

-Fortunately, in recent years, the more advanced CRM systems have been steadily morphing into hybrid systems of record and engagement.
+Fortunately, the more advanced CRM systems have been steadily morphing into hybrid systems of record and engagement in recent years.
 If the original on-premise CRM systems could be termed CRM 1.0, the arrival of CRM 2.0 came when Salesforce offered a SaaS subscription service way back in 1999.
-We could refer to the modern versions as CRM 3.0, massively expanding the remit with the addition of eCommerce, social network integration, mobile, IoT, content, and digital asset management systems etc. And now, aided by the arrival of the CDP (customer data platform), and networked AI, CRM 3.0 has rapidly evolved into CRM 4.0 to enable the all-singing/all-dancing in-context customer experience.
-But the term CRM 4.0 is opaque and probably only of interest to IT history buffs.
+We could refer to the modern versions as CRM 3.0, massively expanding the remit with the addition of eCommerce, social network integration, mobile, IoT, content, digital asset management systems, etc. And now, aided by the arrival of the CDP (customer data platform), and networked AI, CRM 3.0 has rapidly evolved into CRM 4.0 to enable the all-singing/all-dancing in-context customer experience.
+But CRM 4.0 is opaque and probably only of interest to IT history buffs.

 First use of the term – CEP